Here are the best Cambodia Travel Guide Books that you need to read before visiting the country.

 It covers also on Cambodian street food, nightlife in Phnom Penh and Siem Reap.

-It is published by Rough Guides, a published that has 30 years of experiences in the travel industry.
+It is published by Rough Guides, a publisher that has 30 years of experiences in the travel industry.

 To Cambodia with Love is quite different from other travel guide books.
 It is a collaboration of more than 50 writers who know Cambodia very well.
 Most of them are currently living in Cambodia.

-The writers in the book will give you an insider information and their own experiences from living in Cambodia for so many years.
+The writers in the book will give you a piece of insider information and their own experiences from living in Cambodia for so many years.

 The book will help you to understand what brought Cambodia into its today situation, including practical advice in dining, shopping, sightseeing, and culture.